 Once at the base of Catawba Falls, you may notice a trail continuing up the right side of the river.
 It's very steep and heads up to a closer view of parts of the waterfall.
 It's fairly safe up here if you use common sense.
 Beyond this the trail to Upper Catawba Falls gets very steep, gnarly and difficult.
 There are roots and rocks to hold on to, but if you slip you will be severely injured or killed.
-Beyond this it gets steeper.
-There's a rope part way up to assist in the really steep part, but use it only for an assist and don't put your full weight on it if you must continue on.
+There's often a rope to assist in the really steep part, but use it only for an assist and don't put your full weight on it.
+It could snap at any time.
 Coming down is trickier than going up, so keep that in mind.
 Once you get to the very top of Catawba Falls, the trail levels out and it's less than 1/4 mile to Upper Catawba.
 You may have to get your feet wet to get in position for a decent shot of the falls.
-I'm hoping the forest service will eventually build a trail that swings around and up to make access to the upper waterfall safer.
-The next 2 shots are from the middle of Catawba Falls and the last 3 are Upper Catawba Falls.
+It looks like a safe trail up to this area is in the planning stage, but I would expect it to be completed any time soon.
+Stay safe out there!

 places to go/links/videos/index/wildflowers/email